 Getting to the Prado Museum is easy, as it is located within walking distance of the famous Retiro Park in Madrid.
 I advise you to consult this list of restaurants near the Prado Museum if you plan to eat out after your visit, as this way you can save a few euros that you can invest in the Prado Museum store, where you will find fabulous things.

-5. Culture in the Reina Sofia Museum
+5. Get culturized at the Reina Sofía Museum

 If El Prado houses one of the largest collections of classical art in Europe, those who visit the Reina Sofia Museum will be able to see one of the best collections of contemporary art.
 The jewel in the crown of this museum is Picasso's Guernica, but you will also find among the best works of the Reina Sofia Museum some by artists such as Miró, Dalí, Juan Gris, Delaunay, Yves Klein, or Francis Bacon.